IndianTinker/indiantinker.github.io/_posts/2015-01-17-Makerfest.md

 Unlike last year, this time around Makerfest was present at CEPT .
 Whenever i got some free time,i did explore the campus which has various installations by students and some funny (rather intriguing) posters .

 As always, i did reach a day in advance.
-The first (pre) day was composed of a workshop at **IIM - A** .
-My Chaotic bus provider didn’t try enough to make it on time and I entered the session with about 25% left.
+The first (pre) day we had a workshop at **IIM - A** .
+My Chaotic bus provider didn’t try hard enough to make it on time and I entered the session with about 25% left.
 It was a good time to visit the campus though.

 <a href="https://www.flickr.com/photos/94411929@N06/16287907815" title="IIM A &lt;3 by Rohit Gupta, on Flickr"><img src="https://farm9.staticflickr.com/8644/16287907815_463a3e8e40_z.jpg" width="640" height="359" alt="IIM A &lt;3"></a>